premekb/polling-app/README.md

 # polling-app
 This is a project, which I have build as a part of the "Introduction to web development" course at my university.
-The app is build using MySQL, PHP, JS and the google charts library.
+The app is built using MySQL, PHP, JS and the google charts library.
 [Link to the app](http://premekbelka.com/polls).

 # Functionality
 - Login system with various levels of privileges (guest, user, admin)